y-kovaleva/judo-developer-site/_ios/installation-and-initialization.md

 <section id="{{page.title | slugify }}" markdown=1>
 # Installation and Initialization

 The Judo SDK allows you to present Experiences in your iOS mobile app.
-It supports using push-driven automatic sync in order to ensure that Experiences are available instantly (and when offline).

 While the SDK may be linked with apps that have a target (minimum iOS SDK API level) of iOS 11, Judo content can only be displayed on iOS 13 and greater.